suhaybabsi/thermal-visualizer/README.md

 ## Adding More Devices

 Please have a look at the way devices are defined in file `source/Setup.js`.
-All device definitions are assigned to object [`deviceConfigurations`](https://github.com/suhaybabsi/thermal-visualizer/blob/ca8db42bec38d5abd505687249df254bea441945/source/Setup.js#L186).
+All device definitions are assigned to properties on object [`deviceConfigurations`](https://github.com/suhaybabsi/thermal-visualizer/blob/ca8db42bec38d5abd505687249df254bea441945/source/Setup.js#L186).
 See example below:

 ```javascript
 compressor: {